 With knowledge on rates of mutation, recombination, and random genetic drift in hand, we now consider how the magnitudes of these population-genetic features dictate the paths that are open vs. closed to evolutionary exploitation in various phylogenetic lineages.
-Because historical contingencies exist throughout the Tree of Life, we cannot expect to derive from first principles the source of every molecular detail of cellular diversification.
+Because historical contingencies exist throughout the Tree of Life, we cannot expect to derive from first principles the evolutionary source of every molecular detail of cellular diversification.
 We can, however, use established theory to address more general issues, such as the degree of attainable molecular refinement, rates of transition from one state to another, and the degree to which nonadaptive processes (mutation and random genetic drift) contribute to phylogenetic diversification.

-Substantial reviews of the field of evolutionary theory appear in Charlesworth and Charlesworth (2010) and Walsh and Lynch (2018).
-Much of the field is concerned with the mechanisms maintaining genetic variation within populations, as this ultimately dictates various aspects of the short-term response to selection.
-Here, however, we are primarily concerned with long-term patterns of phylogenetic diversification, so the focus is on the divergence of mean phenotypes.
-This still requires some knowledge of the principles of population genetics, as evolutionary divergence is ultimately a consequence of the accrual of genetic modifications at the population level.
-All evolutionary change initiates as a transient phase of genetic polymorphism, during which mutant alleles navigate the rough sea of random genetic drift, often being evaluated on various genetic backgrounds, with some paths being more accessible to natural selection than others.
+Much of the field of evolutionary theory is concerned with the mechanisms maintaining genetic variation within populations, as this ultimately dictates various aspects of the short-term response to selection (Charlesworth and Charlesworth 2010; Walsh and Lynch 2018).
+Here, however, we are primarily concerned with long-term patterns of phylogenetic diversification, with a focus on mean phenotypes.
+This still requires knowledge of the principles of population genetics, as evolutionary divergence is ultimately a manifestation of the accrual of genetic modifications at the population level.
+All evolutionary change initiates as a transient phase of genetic polymorphism, during which mutant alleles navigate the rough sea of random genetic drift, often being evaluated on diverse genetic backgrounds, with some paths being more accessible to natural selection than others.

-The goal of this most technical of chapters is to summarize some of the more general themes and challenges to understanding how evolutionary change is accomplished, ideally endowing the reader with an appreciation for why the population-genetic details matter.
+The primary goals of this most technical of chapters is to summarize some of the more general challenges to understanding how evolutionary change is accomplished and to endow the reader with an appreciation for why the population-genetic details matter.
 With a specific focus on the ways in which selection acts to promote novel adaptive changes, emphasis will be placed on how the efficiency of selection is compromised or enhanced in different population-genetic environments, sometimes in counter-intuitive ways.
 Special attention will be given to the ways in which evolutionary rates and outcomes are expected to vary with the effective sizes of populations (N_e) .

 Most of the theory presented here will be discussed in a generic way, focusing for example on a mutation with selective advantage or disadvantage s, with no connection to the actual underlying trait(s).
-Such an approach allows for the development of general statements as to what natural selection can and cannot accomplish, and is a necessary prelude to more explicit exploration of particular traits where genotypes can be directly connected to phenotypes and then to fitness.
-Specific examples to be presented in later chapters include the evolution of protein-protein interfaces, the coevolution of transcription factors and their binding sites, and the evolution of maximum growth-rate potential.
-Although the technical level of presentation here may be disappointing to high-level theoreticians, the goal is not to overwhelm the reader with a litany of equations and formal derivations, but to facilitate understanding as to how population-genetic theory transforms comparative cell biology into evolutionary biology.
+Such an approach is a necessary prelude to more explicit exploration of particular traits where genotypes can be directly connected to phenotypes and then to fitness.
+Specific examples to be presented in later chapters include the evolution of protein-protein interfaces, the coevolution of transcription factors and their binding sites, and the evolution of maximum growthrate potential.
+Although the rudimentary technical level of presentation here may be disappointing to high-level theoreticians, the goal is not to overwhelm the reader with a litany of equations and formal derivations (some of which can be found in the Foundations sections), but to facilitate understanding as to how population-genetic theory can transform comparative cell biology into evolutionary cell biology.